 I added it to the creamer, and it immediately got all lumpy and WOULD NOT separate or dissolve!
-I don’t know what sort of chemical reaction happened there, but nope!, there was no dissolving it.
+I don’t know what sort of chemical reaction happened there but there was no dissolving it.
 It just stuck together like little hard lumps.

-So yeah, don’t use powdered whitener.
+So please don’t use powdered whitener.
 And really, using the powdered stuff kinda negates the ‘cleaner’ ingredient option for making this Cinnamon roll coffee creamer, doesn’t it?

 So then I was back to the drawing board and made it again, and I was THRILLED with the end result!
 It made me want to make a few more flavors, which I have and I’ll be posting about soon!
 Subscribe if you want to be part of the Salty Pot Family and know EXACTLY when those new flavors come out!